 Leverage Risk.
 The Fund intends to utilize leverage and may utilize leverage to the maximum extent permitted by law for investment and other general corporate purposes.
 The Fund may obtain leverage by issuing preferred shares and/or notes and it may also borrow funds from banks and other financial institutions.
 The Fund may also gain leverage synthetically through swaps and other Derivatives.
 The use of leverage to purchase additional securities creates an opportunity for increased common share dividends, but also creates risks for the Fund's common shareholders, including increased variability of the Fund's net income, distributions, NAV and/or market price of its common shares in relation to market changes.
 Leverage is a speculative technique that exposes the Fund to greater risk and increased costs than if it were not implemented.
 Increases and decreases in the value of the Fund's portfolio will be magnified if the Fund uses leverage.
 In particular, leverage may magnify interest rate risk, which is the risk that the prices of portfolio securities will fall (or rise) if market interest rates for those types of securities rise (or fall).
-As a result, leverage may cause greater changes in the Fund's NAV, which will be borne entirely by the Fund's common shareholders, and in the price at which its common shares trade in the secondary market.
-To the extent that the Fund makes investments in Syndicated Loans or other debt instruments structured with LIBOR floors, the Fund will not realize additional income if rates increase to levels below the LIBOR floor but the Fund's cost of financing is expected to increase, resulting in the potential for a decrease in the level of income available for dividends or distributions made by the Fund.
+As a result, leverage may cause greater changes in the Fund's NAV, which will be borne entirely by the Fund's cost of financing is expected to increase, resulting in the secondary market.
+To the extent that the Fund makes investments in Syndicated Loans or other debt instruments structured with LIBOR floors, the Fund will not realize additional income if rates increase to levels below the LIBOR floor but the Fund's cost of financing is expected to increase, resulting in the porteail for a decrease in the level of income available for dividends or distributions made by the Fund.
 If the Fund issues preferred shares and/or notes or engages in other borrowings, it will have to pay dividends on its preferred shares or interest on its notes or borrowings, which will increase expenses and may reduce the Fund's return.
-These dividend payments or interest expenses (which will be borne entirely by common shareholders) may be greater than the Fund's return on the underlying investments.
-The Fund's leveraging strategy, if utilized, may not be successful.
+These dividend payments or interest expenses (which will be born

 The Fund may issue preferred shares and/or notes or other forms of indebtedness as a form of leverage.
 These means of obtaining leverage would be senior to the Fund's common shares, such that holders of preferred shares and/or notes or other Fund indebtedness would have priority over the common shareholders in the distribution of the Fund's assets, including dividends, distributions of principal and liquidating distributions.
-If preferred shares are issued and outstanding, holders of preferred shares would vote together with the holders of common shares on all matters, including the election of trustees.
-Additionally, holders of preferred shares would have the right separately to elect two trustees of the Fund, voting separately as a class, and would vote separately as a class on certain matters which may at times give holders of preferred shares disproportionate influence over the Fund's affairs.
+If preferred shares are issued and outstanding, holders of preferred shares would have the right separately to elect two trustees of the Fund, voting separately as a class, and would vote separately as a class on certain matters which may at times give holders of preferred shares disproportionate influence over the Fund's affairs.
 If the preferred shares were limited in their term, redemptions of such preferred shares would require the Fund to liquidate its investments and would reduce the Fund's use of leverage, which could negatively impact common shareholders.
 In addition, if the Fund elects to issue preferred shares and/or notes (or other forms of indebtedness) its ability to make distributions to its common shareholders or to repurchase its shares will be limited by the asset coverage requirements and other limitations imposed by the 1940 Act and the Fund's lenders.